Oleksandr Chizhevskiy club

-The all-time appearance leader with 426 matches is Oleksandr Shovkovskyi, who also holds a record for the most appearances playing for the single club – Dynamo Kyiv.
+The all-time appearance leader with 426 matches is Oleksandr Shovkovskyi, who also holds a record for the most appearances playing for a single club – Dynamo Kyiv.
 Among the players active in the league now, Andriy Pyatov is the highest-ranked player with 330 league games.
 Overall, 31 players managed to play in at least 300 matches in the competition.